Want a simple heart themed craft to try with your toddler? I guarantee that ball art will be a hit!

-As part of this week's kindness challenge, we are making some hearts to give away to people.
-I thought it would be fun to combine a few of my son's favorite things (balls and paint) to create a little heart masterpiece.
+As part of our annual kindness challenge, we are making some hearts to give away to people.
+I thought it would be fun to combine a few of my son’s favorite things (balls and paint) to create a little heart masterpiece.
 I think the process is even more exciting than the product.

 – ball shaped objects

 1. Go on a hunt around your house to locate small ball-shaped objects (spheres)… ones you are willing to get paint on (ours were jingle bells, beads, and pom poms).